27 AI Prompt Templates That Actually Work in 2026 (Copy-Paste Ready)

 - One specific example, ideally with a number

-- End with a normal closing sentence, not a CTA-y question
+- End with a normal closing sentence, not a CTA-style question

 IDEA: